richardfoltyn/numfort/README.md

                 -DBUILD_TESTS=ON \
                 -DBUILD_EXAMPLES=ON \
                 <NUMFORT_REPOSITORY>/src

     2. If another BLAS/LAPACK implementation should be used, set `USE_MKL=OFF` and NUMFORT will use whichever library is found by CMake.

          #### Linux ####

+         On Linux, the CMake invocation could be something like

             cmake -DCMAKE_PREFIX_PATH=/path/to/fcore \
                 -DUSE_MKL=OFF \